First Day Off To College + Huge Surprise

 I had visited the school once for an hour, during which the President gave me a tour alongside my mom.
 At the same time, he was seeking her support for cash donations.

 They were building a Dream; ‘A fully fledged University’ was their Dream.
-And their Dream eventually did come to fruition, out with College in with the word UNIVERSITY.
+And their Dream eventually did come to fruition, out with College, in with the word U’.
 Mom was extremely generous in helping people and Charities, Our Church, and Causes; people could always count on her.

-She came back and seemed excited at my choice.
+She came back and seemed excited about my choice.
 “WOW, I love it, Ollie!” she said as she checked it out.

 She said, "Hold on.
 Let me see if they will do a trade on my Caddie."
-Mom returned, put her hand out, told me to open my palm, dropped the keys into my palm, and said, “Unload the car and put everything in the new car.”
+Mom returned, put her hand out, told me to open my palm, dropped the keys into it, and said, “Unload the car and put everything in the new one.”
 Wow, “So you sold your car, Mom.”
 “No, Ollie,” she replied, “I bought you the car.
 It’s yours.
 Congratulations!”

 Mom, are you serious?
 You're keeping the Caddie, and I'm keeping the Monte?
 “Yes, Ollie, drive safely.
 You have to check in soon.”
 I still had over a 2-hour drive, but my Gosh, it was mine.
 I was totally shocked and excited at the same time.